Distributed controller synthesis for deadlock avoidance

-\begin{definition}[Deadlock avoidance control problem] A $\s$-run $w$ \intro{leads to a deadlock in $\s$} if $w$ cannot be prolonged to a $\s$-run.
+\begin{defi}[Deadlock avoidance control problem] A $\s$-run $w$ \intro{leads to a deadlock in $\s$} if $w$ cannot be prolonged to a $\s$-run.
 A control strategy $\s$ is \intro{winning} if no $\s$-run leads to a deadlock in $\s$.
-The \intro{deadlock avoidance control problem} is to decide if for a given system there is some winning control strategy. \end{definition}
+The \intro{deadlock avoidance control problem} is to decide if for a given system there is some winning control strategy. \end{defi}

 In this work we consider several variants of the deadlock avoidance control problem.
-Maybe surprisingly, in order to get more efficient algorithms we need to exclude strategies that can block a process by itself: \begin{definition}[Locally live strategy] \AP A local strategy $\s_p$ for process $p$ is \intro{locally live} if every local $\s_p$-run $u$ can be prolonged: there is some $b \in\S_p$ such that $ub$ is a local run respecting $\s_p$.
-A strategy $\s$ is locally live if each of its associated local strategies is so. \end{definition} In other words, a "locally live" strategy guarantees that a process does not block if it runs alone.
-Coming back to Example~\ref{ex:philo}: a strategy always offering one of the $\lft$ or $\rgt$ actions is "locally live".
+Maybe surprisingly, we get more efficient algorithms when we exclude strategies that can block a process by itself: \begin{defi}[Locally live strategy] \AP A local strategy $\s_p$ for process $p$ is \intro{locally live} if every $\s_p$-run $u$ of $p$ can be prolonged: there is some $b \in\S_p$ and $op \in \OpTp$ such that $u \, (b,op)$ is a $\s_p$-run, too.
+A strategy $\s$ is locally live if each of its associated local strategies is so. \end{defi} In other words, a "locally live" strategy guarantees that a process does not block if it runs alone according to $\s_p$.
+Back to Example~\ref{ex:philo}: a strategy always offering one of the $\lft$ or $\rgt$ actions is "locally live".
 A strategy that offers none of the two is not.
 Observe that blocking one process after the hungry action is a very efficient strategy to avoid a deadlock, but it is not the intended one.